superchordate/data-viz-talk/README.md

 - [insurance.csv](https://github.com/superchordate/gis-2023/blob/main/insurance.csv): Data used in the slides.
 From https://www.kaggle.com/datasets/simranjain17/insurance.
 - [stepwise.pbix](https://github.com/superchordate/gis-2023/blob/main/stepwise.pbix): Power BI document shown in the slides.
 - [stepwise.pdf](https://github.com/superchordate/gis-2023/blob/main/stepwise.pdf): PDF built with Adobe Illustrator
+- [dummy-data/](https://github.com/superchordate/gis-2023/dummy-data/): Files for the example of running Chat GPT to explain a dataset with known properties, for testing purposes.
+- [gpt-convos/](https://github.com/superchordate/gis-2023/gpt-convos/): Interesting conversations with Chat GPT.
+For now, there is just one that covers finding a story in data and creating a plot.
+We may add more later as we come across them.
+Download and open these files in a web browser.

 # Links From the Presentation